 ConferenceThe 24th Western Canadian Conference on Computing Education (WCCCE 2019) is a forum for discussing the development of computing programs and curricula, and for sharing innovative strategies and tools for teaching & learning in fields such as computer science, software engineering, computer technology, information systems and information technology.
 It will bring together educators from the western provinces, the rest of Canada, and beyond, giving them the opportunity to share their experiences and learn from one another.
-The Department of Computer at the University of Calgary is pleased to be hosting the conference in 2019.
+The Department of Computer Science at the University of Calgary is pleased to be hosting the conference in 2019.

 VenueWCCCE 2019 will take place in Calgary, Canada on May 3 and May 4, 2019.
 The conference sessions will be held on the University of Calgary campus.